mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 To start out I tried using a counter without knowing how the values of interments worked.
-I had to do some research using the links embedded in the document of the assignment and help from a classmate on some syntax issues such as not adding a colon at the end of a for loop, not making my interment # negative, and forgetting parenthesees.
+I had to do some research using the links embedded in the document of the assignment and help from a classmate on some syntax issues such as not adding a colon at the end of a for loop.
+Also not making my interment # negative, and forgetting parenthesees.

+## LaunchPad2

 ### Assignment Description